 Also, at elevations above 2,000 feet in CA, OR and WA, HZ 5 products should be used.
 Make sure that you use the right product for your zone.

-Keep in mind regions of the country where some SmartSide siding is not warrantied, specifically Alaska, Hawaii, Northern California north of 1-80 or west of the Cascades in WA, OR and CA.
+Keep in mind regions of the country where some SmartSide siding is not warrantied, specifically in Alaska, Hawaii, Northern California north of 1-80 or west of the Cascades in WA, OR, and CA.